-The Great Barrier Reef and its lagoon offer a wide variety of habitats for fishes and other marine organisms.
+The Great Barrier Reef and its lagoon offer various habitats for fishes and other marine organisms.
 The outer part of this massive reef, where the most transparent water is generally found, is divided into zones.

 Typically there is a broad outer reef flat, the inner part of which may be covered with fleshy algae and the outer part with encrusting coralline algae.
 The reef flat is exposed during low spring tides.

-At the Outer edge where the surf breaks, there is coralline algae rim, then the broad spur-and groove zone subject to strong surge from incoming waves and the scouring action of sand and rubble in the grooves from powerful water movement.
-The grooves may extend as deep as 20 m.
+Coralline algae rim at the outer edge, where the surf breaks, then the broad spur-and groove zone.
+Subject to strong surge from incoming waves and the scouring action of sand and rubble in the grooves from powerful water movement.
+The grooves may extend as deep as 20 metres.

-Below the spur-and-groove zone, there is usually an abrupt vertical escarpment which drops to 30 m or more a gradual slope follows this to the abyss.
+Below the spur-and-groove zone, an abrupt vertical escarpment that drops to 30 m or more gradually follows this to the abyss.

 Each of these zones has its characteristic assemblage of corals, algae and associated marine life.
-The channels and passages through the reef both shallow and deep, provide still more habitats for which current is a significant parameter.
+The channels and passages through the reef, both shallow and deep, provide more habitats for which current is a significant parameter.

 On the sheltered side of the outer reef, as the water deepens slightly, there’s a zone of elongate patches of coral, coralline algae, about 1-2 m wide and 20 m or more in length, separated by channels.

-Within the deeper lagoon, a variety of coral formations occur, some rising pinnacle-like form the deep water.
+A variety of coral formations occur within the deeper lagoon, some rising pinnacle-like from the deep water.

 Moving towards the mainland of Queensland, silty sand and mud habitats tend to dominate the lagoon floor.

-The islets and larger islands of the Great Barrier Reef complex provide still more habitats such as rocky intertidal areas, sandy shores, and mangrove swamps.
+The islets and larger islands of the Great Barrier Reef complex provide more habitats, such as rocky intertidal areas and mangrove swamps.